MihaMarkic/BlazorWithSharpReduxSample/readme.md

 Current work is very early experimentation.

+Added integration with [Redux DevTools extension](https://github.com/zalmoxisus/redux-devtools-extension) using [Righthand.BlazorReduxDevToolsExtension](https://github.com/MihaMarkic/BlazorReduxDevToolsExtension).
+Time travel is not supported at this time.

 ## Run the sample

 Clone or get sources, and run it as Blazor project (see [getting started instructions](https://blogs.msdn.microsoft.com/webdev/2018/03/22/get-started-building-net-web-apps-in-the-browser-with-blazor/)).